MENU

 5. Deleted emails may not be permanently deleted; back-up copies may exist on a computer or in cyberspace.

 7. Emails and text messages will be summarized and entered into your file as part of your record.
 Client records can be used as evidence in court.
-All copies of emails will be deleted by Lutherwood.
+All copies of emails will be deleted by Starling.

 9. There is no guarantee that staff will respond to email or text messages immediately.
 If you need immediate assistance please do not call your worker, call 911 or seek assistance in other ways appropriate.